 One of the cool perks you get while working as a Rover independent contractor is tax deductions.
 Anything you use for your business, you can write-off.
 Even your cell-phone and internet bill can be partially deductible.
 Write-offs are a big advantage of being an independent contractor and can save you a lot of money.
 Keep clean records of your receipts for tax documentation, and you’ll be on your way to saving a lot of expenses.

-Here's a list of Rover expenses that you may qualify for:
+Rover expenses that you may qualify for include:

 - Leash or harness

 - Doodoo bags